-What could be easier or more delicious and nutritious than a Beetroot Salad?
-Beetroot is a real favourite British vegetable, and despite having fallen well out of favour (thanks to the British love of the pickled foods), it is now back on the menu big time now that we understand the health benefits.
+What could be easier or more delicious and nutritious than a beetroot salad?
+Beetroot is a real favorite British vegetable, and despite having fallen well out of favor (thanks to the British love of the pickled foods), it is now back on the menu big time now that we understand the health benefits.

-This beetroot salad recipe has a twist, it has a lovely creamy dressing made using organic natural yoghurt (my favourite brand of Rachel's Organics is particularly good).
-The yoghurt is mixed with garlic and cumin, and with the mint and coriander/cilantro in the salad makes it a very Moroccan-style dish.
+This beetroot salad recipe has a twist, it has a lovely creamy dressing made using organic natural yogurt (our favorite brand of Rachel's Organics is particularly good).
+The yogurt is mixed with garlic and cumin, and with the mint and coriander/cilantro in the salad makes it a very Moroccan-style dish.

 - Sea salt and freshly ground black pepper

-- First, make the dressing.
+First, make the dressing.
 Mix all the dressing ingredients together in a small bowl.
 Taste then season with salt and pepper accordingly.
 If you have the time, leave the dressing to infuse for an hour or so, then assemble the salad as follows.
-If you do not have the time, no worries, it will still taste just as good, making it in advance simply lifts the flavours even more.
+If you do not have the time, no worries, it will still taste just as good, making it in advance simply lifts the flavors even more.

 Note: If you have raw beetroots from the garden or the market then consider roasting them rather than boiling.
-Roasting beetroots helps retain a lot of the flavor and the nutritional value, it intensifies the flavor as well.
-For this recipe yo will then have to dip the beetroot into vinegar (not pickle it) to give it the correct flavor.
+Roasting beetroots help retain a lot of the flavor and the nutritional value, it intensifies the flavor as well.
+For this recipe, you will then have to dip the beetroot into vinegar (not pickle it) to give it the correct flavor.